LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/10_raja_launch/README.md

 # Lesson ten

-In this lesson we begin exploring the RAJA abstraction for exposing parallism within nested loops and the GPU thread/block programming model.
+In this lesson, we begin exploring the RAJA abstraction for exposing parallelism within nested loops and the GPU thread/block programming model.

-Prior to this lesson we have only explored the `RAJA::forall` method.
-Although easy to use, the ``RAJA::forall`` method is limited creating a single parallel region and distributing the iterations within a for loop to threads via OpenMP or a GPU execution policy.
+Prior to this lesson, we have only explored the ``RAJA::forall`` method.
+Although easy to use, the RAJA::forall method is limited to creating a single parallel region and distributing the iterations of a for loop to threads via OpenMP or a GPU execution policy.

-The ``RAJA::launch`` API as demonstrated below is designed to create a kernel execution space in which developers may express their algorithms in terms of nested ``RAJA::loop`` methods.
-Similar to GPU programming models a compute grid can be configured using the ``RAJA::Teams`` and ``RAJA::Threads`` constructs in the ``RAJA::LaunchParams`` container.
+The ``RAJA::launch`` API, as demonstrated below, is designed to create a kernel execution space in which developers can express their algorithms using nested ``RAJA::loop`` methods.
+Similar to GPU programming models, a compute grid can be configured using the ``RAJA::Teams`` and ``RAJA::Threads`` constructs within the ``RAJA::LaunchParams`` container.

-``RAJA::loop`` methods can be excuted sequentially using ``RAJA::seq_exec``.
-Dispatching loop iterations from CUDA threads and blocks can be done using the following policies shown here for the x-dimension (similar policies exist for the y,z-dimensions).
+``RAJA::loop`` methods can be executed sequentially using ``RAJA::seq_exec``.
+Loop iterations can be dispatched from CUDA threads and blocks using the policies shown here for the x-dimension (similar policies exist for the y- and z-dimensions).
+Similar policies exist for other GPU programming models
+(HIP/SYCL).

 | RAJA                                        |       CUDA                              |
 |---------------------------------------------|---------------------------------------- |